2.c) Concept, postulates and elements of the Theory of Special Relativity

-The rest in Einstein’s theory is the implications from the subsequent mathematical game supported by the failure of the Michelson-Morley experiment with respect to its original objective, and from the real physical existence of mass increase with velocity, relative to the natural frame or system of reference in an equivalent amount to which Lorentz equations imply.
-It happens that in the Earth, the natural reference system is Earth’s gravity field.
+The rest in Einstein’s theory is the implications from the Lorentz mathematical game supported by the failure of the Michelson-Morley experiment concerning its original objective, and from the real physical existence of mass increase with velocity, relative to the natural frame of reference in an equivalent amount to which Lorentz equations imply.
+It happens that on the Earth, the natural reference system is Earth’s gravity field.

 The first support, known before the elaboration of Special Relativity, is on section Michelson-Morley experiment.

 The second one, referring to relativistic mass, was very suspicious, as stress in section Criticism of relativistic mass, as there were physical experiments, which pointed in that direction.
-Nevertheless, the increase in physical mass is only true when we measure the movement with respect to the natural or privileged reference frame, as it is explained in section Physics of movement with gravity of the book Physics and Global Dynamics.
+Nevertheless, the increase in physical mass is only real when we measure the movement within the natural or privileged reference frame, as we explain in section Physics of movement with gravity of the book Physics and Global Dynamics.

-Moreover, as is also mentioned in said book, the fact that mass increases with kinetic energy is correct, but it also affects the spatial configuration of the mass as a whole.
+Furthermore, as is also mentioned in the said book, the fact that mass increases with kinetic energy is correct, but it also affects the spatial configuration of the mass as a whole.

-Let us see in following section the elements previously mentioned, as well as some important terminological issues from Special Relativity.
+Let us see in the following section the elements previously mentioned, as well as some relevant terminological issues from Special Relativity.

 Any method or mechanism for measurement needs a frame of reference, a point of origin upon which to base the different measurements.
-It is the way of reasoning; it is like the tautological principle that all movement is relative.
+It is the way of reasoning; it is the tautological principle that all movement is relative.

-This topic comes up with the problem of Classical Mechanics with regard to Galileo’s principle of relativity from the 17th century.
+This topic comes up with the problem of Classical Mechanics about Galileo’s principle of relativity from the 17th century.
 This stated that any mechanical experiment would have the same characteristics in a system at rest as in one that moves at a constant velocity with respect to the first.

 Indeed, it is a matter of the classical concepts of force, mass, space, and time, with all the correspondent transformations when changing system or frame of reference.

-The classical system worked perfectly until the appearance of electromagnetism and the nature of light, with its non-additive velocity with respect to its source.
+The classical system worked perfectly until the appearance of electromagnetism and the nature of light, with its non-additive velocity regarding its source.